scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

  4. The treatment of ambiguity errors has changed.
 If an ambiguity is encountered in some recursive step of an implicit search, the ambiguity is propagated to the caller.
     Example: Say you have the following definitions:
+    ```scala
     class A
     class B extends C
     class C
     implicit def a1: A
     implicit def a2: A
     implicit def b(implicit a: A): B
     implicit def c: C
+    ```
     and the query `implicitly[C]`.

     This query would now be classified as ambiguous.
 This makes sense, after all